Luminous171/Project_1/README.md

 ![Affordability scatter plot](Images/affordability_scatter.png)

 Another way to look at the same variables was to divide median income by rental expense to see the percentage of income each city was spending on rent.
-Based on this metric, those that live in larger cities like NYC, LA and Miami pay close to 40% of their gross wages on housing while the smallest cities pay less than half of that; cities that are on the regression line spend approximately 25% of their income in rent.
-People who work in these large cities may choose to live further away to reduce their cost of living, especially if work from home policies continue.
+Based on this metric, those that live in larger cities like NYC, LA and Miami pay close to 40% of their gross wages on housing while the smallest cities pay less than half of that.
+Cities that are on the regression line spend approximately 25% of their income in rent.
+People who work in these large expensive cities may choose to live further away to reduce their cost of living, especially if work from home policies continue.

 ![Affordability bar plot](Images/affordability_bar.png)